7mind/blog/role-based-repositories.md

 1. **Global refactorings** that affect a shared component are a real pain, even simple rename cannot be done in one click,
-2. It's may be hard to perform any kind of **integration**.
-When you have multiple components you have to build a comprehensive orchestration solutions for your integration testing and deployments, you have to setup sophisticated CI flows, etc, etc,
+2. It may be hard to perform any kind of **integration**.
+When you have multiple components you have to build a comprehensive orchestration solution for your integration testing and deployments, you have to setup sophisticated CI flows, etc, etc,
 3. In case your release flow involves several components - it's always a real pain.

-These things are especially bad when you have some explicit or implicit dependencies between your components which is a typical case, usually we have at least one shared library (aka SDK) and many or all our components (aka microservices) depend on that library.
+These things are especially bad when you have some explicit or implicit dependencies between your components which is a typical case, usually we have at least one shared library (aka SDK) and many or all our components (aka microservices) depend on it.

 ## The solution